Azure/portaldocs/portal-sdk/generated/top-blades-opening-and-closing.md

 ```

+<a name="navigating-to-other-content-container-apis-opening-a-menu-blade-and-passing-customized-parameters-to-the-content-blade"></a>
-Opening a menu blade and passing customized parameters to the content blade
+### Opening a menu blade and passing customized parameters to the content blade

 ```typescript